Board of Trustees Bylaws

 For items not on the agenda, the time allotted each citizen or organization for discussion shall be no more than five (5) minutes.

 Discussion shall be addressed to the Board Chair and the entire membership of the Board.
-Discussion shall be limited solely to the matter currently under deliberation, and the Board Chair shall halt discussion that does not address the matter before the Board.
+Discussion shall be limited solely to the matter indicated on the “Request for Hearing Before the Board of Trustees”, and the Board Chair shall halt discussion that does not address such matter.
 Should the speaker fail to restrict his or her comment to the stated subject, he or she shall be given one warning by the Board Chair; if a second warning is required, then the speaker shall forfeit the remaining time allotment.

 The total time for hearing of citizens shall be no more than 60 minutes at any one meeting.
 Notwithstanding the general rule regarding speaking time, the Chair of the Board in consultation with the other Trustees, reserves the right to fix such time limits on discussions as he/she deems appropriate to the occasion and may limit the number of citizens who appear before the Board in opposition or in support of a given issue.

 Because the policy of the College flows from the Board of Trustees acting as a whole and not from individual members of the Board of Trustees, remarks from citizens must be confined to activities pertaining to the College.
-Members of the Board of Trustees and/or administration may not comment or deliberate during a public comment period at the meeting except to provide (1) a statement of specific factual information given in response to an inquiry or (2) a recitation of existing policy in response to an inquiry.
-Any deliberation of or decision regarding a subject presented during a public comment period shall be limited to a proposal to place the subject on the agenda of a subsequent meeting.
-The Board may, however, request that the appropriate administrator contact the speaker regarding the concern expressed, provided the necessary evidentiary documentation has been submitted.
+Members of the Board of Trustees and/or administration may not comment or deliberate during a public comment period at the meeting except to state that the Chancellor or his/her designee may follow-up, when appropriate.
 Should a citizen or representative of a delegation or an organization wish to use the time as a forum, documentation and evidence will not be required and an official response will not be made.

 Should any citizen wish to distribute a handout to the Board of Trustees or audience, this shall be submitted at the time that the Application for Hearing is completed.
 Such materials will be distributed by the Executive Assistant to the Board or his/her designee at a time deemed appropriate by the Chair of the Board.